By Helen Birk

 If we discuss real newcomers – people who have no writing experience and have no clear understanding of what is freelancing and how it works, then these people will have to spend some more time on preparation.
-If you are new to this sphere – start with completing the following simple steps:
+You will benefit from this list of The Best Time Management Apps for 2017.
+If you are new to this sphere – start by completing the following simple steps:

 - Get familiar with the art of copywriting – read articles related to this topic to have a better idea of what you will have to deal with later;